edzer/sdsr/README.md

 options(timeout = 600); install.packages("starsdata", repos = "http://pebesma.staff.ifgi.de", type = "source")
 ```

-Install `sf` and `stars` from source from github (not needed after sf 1.0-9 and stars 0.5-7 are available from CRAN):
+Install `stars` from source from github (not needed after stars 0.5-7 is available from CRAN):
 ```
-# apt-get install -y  libudunits2-dev libgdal-dev libgeos-dev libproj-dev
 install.packages("remotes")
-remotes::install_github("r-spatial/sf")
 remotes::install_github("r-spatial/stars")
 ```
 or as binary from `r-universe`: